duel0213/asphyxia-plugins/iidx@asphyxia/README.md

     - CLEAR RATE and BEGINNER clear lamp may not work on certain versions
   - Added Initial support for SIRIUS
   - Fixed where Venue Top didn't save correctly (BISTROVER ~)
-  - Fixed where music.appoint send empty response even rival has score data when player doesn't have score data
+  - Fixed where music.appoint send empty response even rival has score data but player doesn't have score data
   - Fixed where FAVORITE may work only on specific version
   - Fixed where shop name always displayed as "CORE" instead of saved one
   - Fixed where rlist STEP UP achieve value was fixed value instead of saved one
   - Fixed where fcombo isn't saving (Resort Anthem)
-  - Removed shop.savename as not working as intented.
+  - Removed shop.savename as not working as intented

 **v0.1.13**
   - Added Initial support for DJ TROOPERS